aunefyren/wrapperr/README.md

 ## Docker
 Docker sets up the environment, but I recommend reading the start of the 'Instructions' section for an explanation of functionality!
 You might have to refer to the 'PHP Configuration' section below if PHP is acting up.

 Docker makes it easy, but you might want to change the setup.
 The pre-configured Dockerfile is in the docker folder of this repo.
 It's a really simple configuration, so modify it if you want and then build it.
-If you just want to launch the [pre-built image](https://hub.docker.com/r/aunefyren/plex-wrapped) of Plex-Wrapped, simply execute this docker command, pulling the image from Docker Hub and exposing it on port 80:
+If you just want to launch the [pre-built image](https://hub.docker.com/r/aunefyren/wrapperr) of Wrapperr, simply execute this docker command, pulling the image from Docker Hub and exposing it on port 80:

 ```
 $ docker run -p '80:80' --name 'plex-wrapped' aunefyren/plex-wrapped:latest